Alex Pettyfer: Relationships and marriage

 Pettyfer was briefly engaged to actress Riley Keough in 2012.
 They met while filming Magic Mike.

 On 24 December 2019, he became engaged to German model Toni Garrn after ten months of dating.
 They were married in Hamburg, Germany, on 2 October 2020.
 They have a daughter, born in 2021.

 On 22 April 2023, Garrn announced through her Instagram account that the couple were divorcing.

 Allegations of domestic violence

-In July 2010, Pettyfer began dating actress Dianna Agron, his I Am Number Four co-star.
-He was reportedly controlling and paranoid throughout their relationship, but they began cohabiting in 2010.
+In July 2010, Pettyfer began dating American actress Dianna Agron, his I Am Number Four co-star.
+They began sharing a Los Angeles home until their breakup.
+He was reportedly controlling and paranoid throughout their relationship, but in 2011 rumors of their engagement were published by People.
 The couple broke up in February 2011, the day after the film was released, with reports that Pettyfer threatened Agron over the phone and had a "heated confrontation" with actor Sebastian Stan, someone with whom Agron was close in early 2011.
 She temporarily moved to a hotel under a false name so that Pettyfer would not be able to find her, and he was instructed by his agents not to attend an event where she would be present.